usmansbk/sequelize-graphql-auth-service/README.md

 # check the codebase for examples
 ```

+The order in which we define our associations is relevant because the `EagerLoader` assumes the nested `avatar` field is a `target` model in the User model association.
+Read [Defining the Sequelize associations](https://sequelize.org/docs/v6/core-concepts/assocs/#defining-the-sequelize-associations) for more details.

 ## Coding standard

 We use Eslint AirBnB coding guidelines and import alias.
 All aliases are prefixed with a `~`.
 To add a new alias, update the `jsconfig.json`, `.eslintrc.js`, and `babel.config.json` files.
 We also make use of Husky precommit hook to enforce standard.